d12/GraphQLValidator/README.md

 1. No syntax errors
 2. Fields exist in the context they're used in
 3. Field args exist and are given the correct type
-4. All paths terminate with scalars (TODO)
+4. All objects have selections
 5. There are no naming conflicts (TODO)

 ## Example